-Menendez finished third at that St. Johns tournament, thanks in part to a 3/8-ounce spinnerbait.
-It featured Colorado and willow-leaf blades, a small piece of chartreuse worm threaded on the hook as an attractor and a black skirt with a few strands of purple.
+Menendez finished third at that St. Johns tournament, thanks partly to a 3/8-ounce spinnerbait.
+It featured Colorado and willow-leaf blades, a small piece of chartreuse worm threaded on the hook as an attractor, and a black skirt with a few strands of purple.
 Black skirts were a favorite of his years ago, and he finds himself using them again, giving bass something other than the usual white and chartreuse.
 One skirt color he never stopped using is cantaloupe or Elroy — a dark mustard with a few strands of red.
 He used it to catch his Megabucks giant and finish in the top 10 at Lake Martin in 2018.

 Menendez makes his spinnerbaits appear larger by adding a 6-inch ribbon-tail worm as a trailer.
-He said that gives it a profile that’s similar to a gizzard shad, which attracts larger bass.
+He said that gives it a profile similar to a gizzard shad, which attracts larger bass.
 One spinnerbait trailer that more bass anglers are using is a small swimbait.
 Its tail creates more action than the more traditional curly tail grubs or slender split-tail trailers.

 Spinnerbaits still need trailer hooks, especially when you’re ripping one along.
 Menendez said bass can only slash at one at that speed.
 “They don’t get a good bullseye on it,” he said.
-He estimates that at least 60 percent of the bass that he lands on a spinnerbait are caught by the trailer hook.
+He estimates that at least 60 percent of the bass he lands on a spinnerbait are caught by the trailer hook.

 Menendez uses Gamakatsu trailer hooks.
 Their shanks are longer than most, making it easier to connect with a bass.
-He uses two sizes: 1/4-ounce or lighter spinnerbaits are outfitted with a 1/0 model and all heavier spinnerbaits get a 2/0 model.
+He uses two sizes: 1/4-ounce or lighter spinnerbaits are outfitted with a 1/0 model, and all heavier spinnerbaits get a 2/0 model.

-Menendez wants his trailer hook to swing free, so it stays tucked behind his spinnerbait’s body and safe from snags.
+Menendez wants his trailer hook to swing free so it stays tucked behind his spinnerbait’s body and safe from snags.
 He slides his trailer hook over his main hook, then uses a Rapid Fishing Solutions Hook All tool to slide one of its small plastic discs over the main hook.
-It allows the hook to move side to side but not slide off the hook.
+It allows the hook to move from side to side but not slide off the hook.

 From competitive bass fishing’s early days through the first years of two-handed rods, the one-handed pistol grip rod was the standard for tossing spinnerbaits.
-But as spinnerbaits and how they’re fished have changed, so have the rods, reels and line used to throw them.
-Menendez has assembled different outfits for burning and slow rolling spinnerbaits.
+But as spinnerbaits and how they’re fished have changed, so have the rods, reels, and line used to throw them.
+Menendez has assembled different outfits for burning and slow-rolling spinnerbaits.

 Slow-rolled spinnerbaits typically have heavy heads — 3/4 ounce or more — and willow-leaf blades.
 Menendez keeps them slowly churning along the bottom with a Lew’s BB1 reel.
 It has a slow 5.1:1 gear ratio, which brings in only 21 inches of line per handle turn.
-He matches it to a 6-foot 10-inch Lew’s rod.
-Its relatively shorter length cuts his ability to lift the spinnerbait, and he uses a sideways pull, like he is sliding a Carolina rig along the bottom.
+He matches it to a 6-foot, 10-inch Lew’s rod.
+Its relatively shorter length cuts his ability to lift the spinnerbait, and he uses a sideways pull like he is sliding a Carolina rig along the bottom.